-Negative factors - The ratings may be downgraded if there is a weakening of linkages with the promoters or any slippage from MWP commitments, leading to large penalties.
-Any adverse regulatory development impacting the revenue and profitability, or sizeable debt-funded capex affecting the liquidity, will also weigh on the ratings.
+Negative factors - The ratings may be downgraded if the linkages with the promoters weaken or if there is any slippage from the MWP commitments, resulting in large penalties.
+Any adverse regulatory development impacting the revenue and profitability, or a sizeable debt-funded capex affecting the liquidity, will also weigh on the ratings.